 Find your dream companies on Facebook and follow them.
 This will help you to keep up to date with their company news and updates.
-You can use this as a research tool to find out lots of useful information about the company you'd like to work for.
+You can use this as a research tool to discover lots of useful information about the company you'd like to work for.

 This won't be relevant to all of you, but if you have a business or a creative hobby/interest, why not create a page on Facebook to share your work?
 Not only will this help you to gain exposure, but it's also an extra thing to add to your CV - showing how proactive you are!

 As we have mentioned, Facebook added the job search feature last year and now your profile is more or less ready, it's time to discover some opportunities!

 One advantage that Facebook has over LinkedIn is the option to find events.
 Use keywords to search for events that may be interesting for your industry.
 For example, by searching 'Marketing' in the events section, you may find a workshop close by or a free course that will boost your CV.
 It's the perfect way to discover key networking events in your industry!

 Share content that will attract your target audience, this could be in groups or on your own profile.
 Facebook is also a great place to share your own content, gaining exposure to your work!